12th Ave | 11th Ave | 10th Ave |

 23-25: A stone oak wreath marks the entrance

 of the Neptune Building, a 1910 design by Maynicke and Franke.
+On the ground

-Now the showroom for Hafele, maker of architectural
+Formerly the showroom for Hafele, maker of architectural

 and furniture fixtures.